Dacode45/cse332_lab3/cse332_lab3/ReadMe.txt

 A7 - Error message codes can be found in cards.h
 A11 - Extra whitespace is permitted in card input files

+Errors) We didn't run into any errors while testing (hooray).